opendaylight/docs/docs/user-guide/bgp-user-guide.rst

 .. note:: If the BGP instance is already present, no update or configuration will be applied.

-When installing BGP an example will be provided and a default configuration loaded.
+When installing BGP an example will be provided for illustration purposes but it's contents are commented out.
+Uncomment/update it as per your usage requirements before use.

 **PATH:** ``etc/opendaylight/bgp/protocols-config.xml``